Most recently updated on October 15, 2021

 Native American tribes, including the Crow and Blackfeet, hunted in the Three Forks region for centuries.

 Explorers Meriwether Lewis and William Clark visited the area in 1805.
 Lewis named the three rivers for President Thomas Jefferson, Secretary of State James Madison and Treasury Secretary Albert Gallatin.
-The city of Three Forks has a statue in a park honoring the Native American guide Sacagawea who helped Lewis and Clark.
+Their entire journey, including their stop in Three Forks, is chronicled in great detail in the book, “Undaunted Courage,” by Stephen E. Ambrose.

 The Chicago, Milwaukee and St. Paul Railway reached the area in 1907.
 The town was founded in 1908 by John Q. Adams, a Milwaukee Road railroad land agent.
 The Milwaukee Land Company, which was owned by the railroad, platted the town the same day as the founding.
 Hunters and trappers were among the first settlers from 1908 to 1910.
 There were 800 residents by 1909.
 The Northern Pacific Railroad also had a depot in town.
 Three Forks was a railroad hub from 1908 to 1980, when the final Milwaukee train departed.